shreeez/shreeez/README.md

 - 👋 Hi, I’m Nikolay
 - 👀 I’m interested in computers
 - 🌱 I’m currently learning C# and Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me https://t.me/shreezzi
+- 📫 How to reach me https://t.me/cPudgePudge

 <!---
 shreeez/shreeez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.